Court Floor Tile Flat Top

 An official court measures 50 by 94 feet.
 But a playing basketball backyard court at your home can be almost any size.
 For a regulation 3-point line on a half court size basketball flooring, you’ll want about 50 feet of width and 45 to 50 feet of depth.

-Some indoor court tiles can be used in weather, including PVC and poly based interlocking sports floor tiles.
-Other types of indoor sports flooring, such as vinyl that resembles wood, will not stand up to external conditions.
+Some indoor court tiles can be used temporarily in weather, including PVC and poly based interlocking sports floor tiles.

 Can I install this over carpet?